Orange Line (Washington Metro): Future

 The Virginia Department of Transportation (VDOT) announced on January 18, 2008 that it and the Virginia Department of Rail and Public Transportation (VDPRT) had begun work on a draft environmental impact statement (EIS) for the I-66 corridor in Fairfax and Prince William counties.
 According to VDOT the EIS, officially named the I-66 Multimodal Transportation and Environment Study, would focus on improving mobility along I-66 from the Capital Beltway (I-495) interchange in Fairfax County to the interchange with U.S. Route 15 in Prince William County.
 The EIS also allegedly includes a four station extension of the Orange Line past Vienna.
 The extension would continue to run in the I-66 median and would have stations at Chain Bridge Road, Fair Oaks, Stringfellow Road and Centreville near Virginia Route 28 and U.S. Route 29.
-Also, plans to extend Orange Line to Bowie have been proposed.
+Northern Virginia Transportation Authority’s TransAction 2040 plan includes extending the Orange Line 11 miles past Vienna Station.
+Plans to extend Orange Line to Bowie have been proposed.
 In its final report published June 8, 2012, the study and analysis revealed that an "extension would have a minimal impact on Metrorail ridership and volumes on study area roadways inside the Beltway and would therefore not relieve congestion in the study corridor."